Jacobym18/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic means to give meaning.
+That means Semantic HTML gives your code meaning.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+display block is easier to work with while display inline makes it more difficullt.

 3. What are the 4 areas of the box model?

+The 4 areas of the box model are margin, border, padding, and the content.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+The property works on the x axis.

 5. Explain why git is valuable to a team of developers.

+It makes it easier to edit and share code.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
-Skipping this section *will* prevent you from passing this challenge.
+Skipping this section *will* prevent you from passing this challenge..

 ## Project Set Up